seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 The ``doFinalization`` method is an infrequently used method that is called when the pass framework has finished calling :ref:`runOnFunction
-<writing-an-llvm-pass-runOnFunction>` for every function in the program being
+<writing-an-llvm37-pass-runOnFunction>` for every function in the program being
 compiled.

-.. _writing-an-llvm-pass-LoopPass:
+.. _writing-an-llvm37-pass-LoopPass:

 The ``LoopPass`` class
 ----------------------